-With a plethora of meal planning apps out there, getting a quick but healthy dinner on the table has never been easier!
-Be realistic, and choose something that doesn’t require a lot of time or effort to throw together, otherwise you may resort to takeout.
+With many meal planning apps out there, getting a quick but healthy dinner on the table has never been easier!
+Be realistic, and choose something that doesn’t require much time or effort to throw together.
+Otherwise, you may resort to takeout.

-Avoid caffeine in the late afternoon and evening, because it will prevent you sleeping soundly at night.
+Avoid caffeine in the late afternoon and evening because it will prevent you from sleeping soundly at night.

 8. Take Time to Relax

 It’s normal to feel stressed from time to time, but high-stress levels leave you vulnerable to a number of health conditions and problems, including depression and elevated blood pressure.